francescopatane96/eNERVE/README.md

  4. Transmembrane topology prediction module: TMHMM (Hidden markov model based model), predicts the probability of each aminoacid to be 'i', 'o' or 'M'.
 For more informations, please visit https://github.com/dansondergaard/tmhmm.py ;
  5. Razor module: virtual scissors that the outer protein pieces and rejoin them.
 This is useful to retrieve the outer segments of proteins with many transmembrane domains and to discard the latter.
  6. Adhesin and adhesin-like predictor module: feed-forward neural network (Tensorflow/Keras).
 Training dataset obtained from literature and InterPro (https://www.ebi.ac.uk/interpro/);
- 7. Antigenicity predictor module: feed-forward neural network (Tensorflow/Keras)
+ 7. Antigenicity predictor module: feed-forward neural network (Tensorflow/Keras).
+Training data obtained from IEDB database (https://www.iedb.org/)
  8. Autoimmunity and allergenicity module: Alignment based method (ncbi blast+)
  9. Selection and scoring module
  10. Linear epitope predictor module: epitopepredict (https://github.com/dmnfarrell/epitopepredict)